compbiomed-unito/acdc-nn/README.md

 </table>

 ## Usage
-To predict the change of the folding free energy (DDG) due to a point mutation in a protein sequence, ACDC-NN needs both evolutionary and strutural information about the protein itself.
+To predict the change of the folding free energy (DDG) due to a point mutation in a protein sequence, ACDC-NN needs both evolutionary and structural information about the protein itself.
 The structural information is from a PDB file.
-The evolutionary information is from a profile file, simple tab-separated table of the frequencies of each residue in each position in omologous proteins.
-Positive DDG are destabilizing
+The evolutionary information is from a profile file, simple tab-separated table of the frequencies of each residue in each position in homologous proteins.
+Positive DDG are destabilizing.

 When information is available only for the wild-type protein, the predictor can be run as:
 ```
 acdc-nn single MUT PROF PDB CHAIN
 ```
 where MUT is the point mutation, PROF and PDB are the paths to the profile and PDB files, and CHAIN is the PDB chain where the mutation occurs.
 MUT is in the form XNY where X is the wild-type residue, N is the position of the mutation, and Y is the mutated residue.
-X and Y are given as a one letter amino acid code and N is 1-based and referred to the   the PDB numbering of the relevant chain, and not the position on the sequence.
+X and Y are given as a one-letter amino acid code and N is 1-based and referred to the PDB numbering of the relevant chain, and not the position in the sequence.
 Both PDB and profile files are automatically decompressed when they have a ".gz" extension.

 When information is available also for the mutated protein, a better prediction can be got as:
 ```